Prior's Hall Barn

 Soon after the Norman Conquest, Widdington was given by William the Conqueror to the abbey of St-Valery-sur-Somme in Picardy.
 As lands in foreign ownership became an increasing drain on the English economy, Widdington was subsequently confiscated by Edward III and in 1377 given to William of Wykeham, the powerful Bishop of Winchester.

-Two years later William founded New College, Oxford, and endowed it with Widdington and it is likely that the barn we see today was built for the college.
-Though there is no documentary evidence for the date of the barn’s construction, tree-ring dating shows that timbers were felled in 1417–42 and the barn’s stylistic elements are appropriate for this date.
+Two years later William founded New College, Oxford, and endowed it with Widdington.
+It is likely that the barn we see today was built for the college.
+Though there is no documentary evidence for the date of the barn’s construction, tree-ring dating shows that timbers were felled in 1417–42, and the barn’s stylistic elements are appropriate for this date.

 The spectacular interior with its crown post roof